Advertiser and Editorial Disclosures

 The best way to choose the term of a CD that is right for you is to have an idea of how soon you will need access to your money.

-This is important because banks will charge you an early withdrawal penalty if you cash out your CD before it matures.
+This is important because banks will charge you an early withdrawal penalty if you need to access your money early, before the CD matures.

 The amount of the penalty is a percentage of the interest the CD is expected to earn.

-In some cases, banks will take a portion of your principle (the money you put in) if the CD did not earn enough interest to cover the penalty.
+In some cases, banks will take a portion of your principal (the money you put in) if the CD did not earn enough interest to cover the penalty.

 Common types of CDs

-These are sometimes called fixed interest CDs because they pay a fixed interest rate over the CD term.
+These are sometimes called fixed-interest CDs because they pay a fixed interest rate over the CD term.
+A traditional CD is the standard, fixed-term certificate of deposit with a fixed interest rate.

 Variable CDs